5 Common German Shepherd Stomach Problems

-A German Shepherd with an upset stomach is a common.
+A German Shepherd with an upset stomach is common.
 Although I’ve had a one that could eat nearly everything and was very fit all the time (14 years and never an issue in his life), this is not always the case.

-I had one GSD that had worms a couple times a year like clockwork.
+I had one GSD that had worms a couple of times a year like clockwork.
 He would get diarrhea, stop eating and get skinny in a couple of days he already looked like a sad dog.
 The first couple of times this can get you by surprise and you’ll not know what is happening, but you’ll learn to see the signs and take proper action.
-In the end I think he was more susceptible for bowel issues, he died of bowel cancer troubles around age 10.
+In the end, I think he was more susceptible to bowel issues, he died of bowel cancer troubles around age 10.

 For another dog we had to change his food a couple of times before he would happily eat it.
 He’s eating well now, but enjoy eating stuff from the garden and sometimes throws up or has diarrhea, I think he’ll never learn and you can’t watch him all the time.
 He’s 7 years now, so I fear he’ll get himself in some serious issue when he gets older and doesn’t recover as well anymore.